bnb-chain/node-deploy/README.md

 - nodejs: 12.18.3
 - npm: 6.14.6
 - go: 1.18+
+- python: 3.8+
 - expect
 - foundry
 - jq
+- poetry

-If you would setup nodes on k8s environment, the following packages and softwares are neccessary:
+If you would setup nodes on k8s environment, the following packages and softwares are necessary:
 - helm: 3.9.4
 - minikube: 1.29.0
 - docker: 20.10.22